For more information

 To learn more, go to the section on tabling.

-The purpose of the encyclopedia – a National Assembly initiative – is to serve as a compendium of and provide access to essential information on Québec parliamentarism.To learn more, go to Encyclopédie du parlementarisme québécois.
+The Encyclopédie du parlementarisme québécois is a National Assembly of Québec initiative.
+Its purpose is to serve as a compendium of and provide access to the main existing knowledge concerning Québec parliamentarism.To learn more, go to Encyclopédie du parlementarisme québécois.